DannMolina/natours-api/README.md

         -   DELETE: /tours/<id> - delete resource but must be authenticated to perform the action.
 -   Use **HTPP methods(verb)**
-    -   perform different action on the data like reading or creating, deleting data, the API should use the right HTTP methods and not the URL.
+    -   perform different action on the data like reading or creating, deleting data, the API should use the right HTTP methods and not the URL or endpoint as a method.
 -   Send data as **JSON**
     -   JSON is a very lightweight data interchange format which is heavily used by web APIs coded in any programming language
     -   the data we send back to client or that we received from the client